 Cleveland Clinic Cancer Center is dedicated to providing exceptional care and support to individuals with cancer.
-Our cancer program is top-ranked in Ohio and No. 7 in the country according to U.S. News & World Report.
 Today, the prognosis for many patients with leukemia or myeloid disorders is very good.
 While you have many available treatment options to choose from, you should consider the experience of the program when selecting where to seek care.
 Cleveland Clinic is ranked as one of the nation’s top hospitals by U.S. News & World Report.

 Cleveland Clinic’s Leukemia and Myeloid Disorders Program is one of the largest and best respected in the world.
 Specialists in Cleveland Clinic Cancer Center explore all options, including the latest clinical trials, and tailor the most appropriate treatment plan for each patient — offering the greatest chance of curing the condition and living a long and healthy life.

 A Team Approach

 Each patient in the Leukemia and Myeloid Disorders Program has a dedicated team of doctors and nurses who stays with them throughout their journey.
 The team meets weekly to discuss each patient’s care plan, progress and make decisions, such as whether to recommend bone marrow transplantation.
 This means everyone treated at Cleveland Clinic receives the input of the entire team.

 We will take into consideration your goals and your desire for quality of life as well as length of life.
 You can be assured you will receive the most advanced, most patient-friendly treatment possible.

 Pediatric patients with Leukemia are treated in Cleveland Clinic Children’s

 - Acute myelogenous leukemia (AML)

 - Pediatric patients with Leukemia are treated in Cleveland Clinic Children's